gernest/greact/README.md

 ## Getting started

 Create a tests directory in the root of your go package.
 Then write test functions.
-There is no convention over the filenames.
+There is no convention over the filenames, however the function names follow the convention of the testing package.
+So, test functions must be of the form `TestXxxx` and must return either `mad.Test` or `mad.Integration`.

 ## Show me the code